rmcgibbo/openmm-builder/README.md

 Installation
 ------------
-openmm-builder depends on enthought's [traits](https://pypi.python.org/pypi/traits) and [traitsui](https://pypi.python.org/pypi/traitsui).
+openmm-builder depends on enthought's [traits](https://pypi.python.org/pypi/traits) and [traitsui](https://pypi.python.org/pypi/traitsui) on top of the Qt graphics toolkit.
 I am also, for simplicity, using [mustache](http://mustache.github.com/) to generate the script.

 To install this stuff with `easy_install`, just do: